crsl4/julia-workshop/lectures/session1-get-started.md

 # Why Julia?

 Julia offers many advantages to data science programmers.
-In particular, you avoid the two-language problem and are able to easily write good performance code.
+In particular, you avoid the two-language problem and are able to easily write good performant code.

 In this workshop, we will focus on five topics: